danilobecke/fastlane-plugin-tinifyme/README.md

 Compress assets using [TinyPNG](https://tinypng.com).
 This plugin was designed to automate image compression in your project via pre-commit hook or one-off runs.

+When used as a pre-commit hook, it will search for staged images (added or modified), compress'em, and add them back into the current commit.
+All you need to do is call your lane invoking the tinifyme action!

 You'll need a TinyPNG developer API key, which can be freely obtained on their website: [https://tinypng.com/developers](https://tinypng.com/developers).

 ## Example